 Bowman Fork Connector Trail

-In 2019, Trails Utah worked to help resurrect the Bowman Fork Connector Trail, a classic back-country hiking trail within the Mt.
-Olympus Wilderness Area that had fallen into disrepair over the years due to its remoteness and deferred maintenance.
-The Bowman Fork Connector Trail takes off to the west high up along the Alexander Basin Trail and the threads its way west and south connecting over to the Baker Pass area.
+In 2020, Trails Utah worked to help resurrect the Bowman Fork Connector Trail, a classic back-country hiking trail within the Mt.
+Olympus Wilderness Area.
+This iconic high alpine traverse fell into disrepair over the years due to its remoteness and deferred maintenance.
+The Bowman Fork Connector Trail takes off to the west high up along the Alexander Basin Trail and then threads its way west and south, connecting over to the Baker Pass area.
 This is truly a stunning stretch of alpine trail that contours around through the upper basins and peaks of the Wasatch between Millcreek and Big Cottonwood Canyons.